gsobell/dango/README.md

 ```

 Alternatively, you can [download a zip of the main branch.](https://github.com/gsobell/dango/archive/refs/heads/dan.zip)
-Add to your `$PATH` to run from anywhere.
 If you encounter any bugs, open a issue on GitHub.

 ### Gameplay

 Use the arrow or vim keys to navigate the board.
 Enter or space places a stone.
+Use `u` to undo, `p` to pass.
 Also supports mouse input; click to move, double click to place stone.

 <!-- Two consecutive passes end the game. -->